HeldLab/ProteoSushi/README.md

   - 16GB or higher is recommended, but ultimately depends on how the user uses the machine.
 More is better up to a certain point.

+  - With only 8GB of RAM, the user will likely need to free up memory by closing other open programs

 - Python version 3.8 or higher installed

   - earlier versions of python may work, but nothing as early as 2.7 will work